Cryptolens/cryptolens-cpp/README.md

  * Set configuration and platform in the same way as when building the library
  * Build and run the project.

-Instructions for how to add the library to your own project can be found [here](https://help.cryptolens.io/cpp/).
-XXX: Fix link
+Instructions for how to add the library to your own Visual Studio project can be found [here](https://help.cryptolens.io/web-api/cpp/windows).

 ## Library overview